 How often should I have an eye exam?

 It depends on your age.
 When you see your eye doctor, ask how often you should have an exam – regular eye examinations are the best way to protect your vision for a lifetime.

 At an eye exam, your doctor checks your eye health and looks for signs of eye disease.
 This usually takes less than an hour and does not hurt.

 First, your doctor asks basic questions about your medical and eye health history and examines your eyes and the surrounding tissue.
 Next, you have tests to measure how acute (sharp) your vision is and check abilities such as peripheral (side) vision.

-Tests done at a general eye exam include:
+Tests performed at a general eye exam include:

 If you have questions during your eye exam, ask your doctor.
-The Oregon Eye Specialists doctors are always happy to talk with you.
+Our Oregon Eye Specialists team is always happy to help!